DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/010 Overview.md

-The **Scheduler** is a widget that represents scheduled data and allows a user to manage it.
+The **Scheduler** is a UI component that represents scheduled data and allows a user to manage it.
 The following image is an element map.
 You can click the desired element to navigate to its dedicated article.

 <p style="display:inline-block"><img src="/images/UiWidgets/Scheduler_Overview.png" usemap="#image-map" alt="DevExtreme HTML5 JavaScript Scheduler"></p>